 - Chapter 1: Introduction presents and motivates the problem of verification and validation of automated safety-critical systems in the absence of explicitly defined environment assumptions and introduces the contributions of this work. - Chapter 2: Fundamental Concepts and Approaches introduces concepts and approaches that are necessary to understand the following chapters of this thesis.
 It gives a detailed description of the development process for automated safetycritical systems.
-It then introduces several formalisms for modeling automated safety-critical systems and for formally specifying their safety properties, followed by a discussion of the fundamentals of verification and validation approaches used to guarantee the correctness of safety-critical systems with respect to a given property specification.
+It then introduces several formalisms for modeling automated safety-critical systems and for formally specifying their safety properties.
+This is followed by a discussion of the fundamentals of verification and validation approaches used to guarantee the correctness of safety-critical systems with respect to a given property specification. - Chapter 3: Problem Analysis introduces the motivational example a mobile service robot commissioned to drive autonomously towards a given destination in an uncertain environment.
+Based on it, it carries out a problem analysis, which identifies the challenges of design-time verification and testing of automated safetycritical systems.
+These challenges lead to the definition of this thesis' research questions.